google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-recipes.md

 The image cache recipe allows your service worker to respond to a request for images with a [cache-first](/web/tools/workbox/modules/workbox-strategies#cache_first_cache_falling_back_to_network) caching strategy so that once they're available in cache a user doesn't need to make another request for them.

-This recipe, by default, caches a maximum of 60 images, each for 30 days.
+This recipe, by default, caches a maximum of 60 images, each for 30 days and supports [cache warming](#warm_strategy_cache) through the `warmCache` option.
 See the [image cache options](/web/tools/workbox/reference-docs/latest/module-workbox-recipes#~imageCache) for a list of all configuration options.

 #### Recipe